-For honest and ethical appraisals, rely on Brent Turney Inc.Generally, appraising is a long term career.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can definitely be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+Appraising is typically a long term career.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
+In our field, as with any profession, we are bound by an ethical code.